Ted Davis (sportscaster): Milwaukee Bucks

 During the 2020-21 season, Davis called the Bucks' run to their second NBA title in franchise history, and first in 50 years.
-At the end of the series-clinching Game 6, Davis told the story of the franchise up to that point when he bellowed:
+At the end of the series-clinching Game 6, Davis told the story of the franchise up to that point when he called:

 On August 26, 2021, Davis announced that he was retiring from broadcasting, after a 24-year career.

 Since retiring and returning to his home state of Texas, Davis has mentioned on his social media that he'll continue to do voluntary radio broadcasting for local high school football and basketball games.

 Awards

-Davis was awarded the Milwaukee Achievement in Radio (AIR) award during the 2004-05 season as the best play-by-play broadcaster, an award he also won in 1998-99.
-During the 1996-97 season, he won a KATIE award for his work at KLIF-AM calling games for the Mavericks.
+Davis was awarded the Milwaukee Achievement in Radio (AIR) award during the 2004–05 season as the best play-by-play broadcaster, an award he also won in 1998–99.
+During the 1996–97 season, he won a KATIE award for his work at KLIF-AM calling games for the Mavericks.